 The Wife of Bath is the most famous albeit the most troubling character in Chaucerian literature.
 As with other storytellers in The Canterbury Tales, we are given only her title at first: the “Wife of Bath.”
-Later, we learn her name is Alysoun, and sometimes goes by “Aly” (recall that she shares a name with the carpenter’s wife from the “Miller’s Tale”).
+Later we learn her name is Alysoun, and sometimes she goes by “Aly” (recall that she shares a name with the carpenter’s wife from the “Miller’s Tale”).
 The “Wife of Bath’s Tale” is brief, but her autobiographical prologue is substantial (more than twice as long as the tale, itself).
-In her prologue, she expounds on her desire for authority in marriage, a desire born from her many worldly experiences, having been married five times since the age of twelve (‘not including company in her youth’).
+In her prologue, she expounds on her desire for authority in marriage, a desire born from her many worldly experiences having been married five times since the age of twelve (‘not including company in her youth’).